 Iceland wants to restart tourism — for the well-off

 A new escape route has emerged for anyone looking to circumvent second-wave lockdowns.
-Earlier this month, Iceland quietly rolled out changes to its remote-work visa program for citizens beyond the European Schengen Area.
+In November, Iceland quietly rolled out changes to its remote-work visa program for citizens beyond the European Schengen Area.
 Americans-and any foreign national not required to have a visa to enter Iceland-will be allowed to stay in the Land of Fire and Ice for six uninterrupted months, even while the country’s international borders remain largely shut.